Sidney Powell: Early life and education

-Sidney Katherine Powell was born in Durham, North Carolina, grew up in the city of Raleigh, and knew from an early age that she wanted to be a lawyer.
+Sidney Katherine Powell was born on May 1, 1955, in Durham, North Carolina, grew up in the city of Raleigh, and knew from an early age that she wanted to be a lawyer.

 She graduated from Needham Broughton High School and attended the University of North Carolina at Chapel Hill, where she earned a Bachelor of Arts.
 At the age of 19, she was accepted into the University of North Carolina School of Law, where she graduated in 1978 with a Juris Doctor degree.
-She began her legal career as one of the youngest federal prosecutors in the US.
+She began her legal career as one of the youngest federal prosecutors in the U.S.

 Career

 From 1978 through 1988, Powell was an assistant United States attorney for the Western and Northern Districts of Texas and the Eastern District of Virginia, where she handled civil and criminal trial work.
 She was appointed Appellate Section Chief for the Western District of Texas and then the Northern District of Texas.

 Powell established her own law firm in 1993 in Dallas, Texas.
 Around 2002, she began to practice in Asheville, North Carolina, but moved back to Texas later.